 Noble Planning Study Online Survey is now live

 Noble Road is the most significant street in the northeast section of Cleveland Heights, giving its name to an area known as the “Noble Neighborhood.”
-FutureHeights, in cooperation with several community partners, kicked off a planning study of Noble Road this fall.
+FutureHeights, in cooperation with several community partners, kicked off a planning study of Noble Road in fall 2018.
 The study will comprise a market analysis and revitalization plan for the commercial/mixed-use districts along the Noble Road Corridor.
 Among the many goals of the study are enhancing the image of the neighborhood and improving quality of life for residents.

 Or attend one of these neighborhood meetings:

 Wednesday, Dec.
 12, 5 p.m., Christopher’s Pub,1318 Warrensville Center Road